apache/echarts-doc/en/option/component/tooltip.md

 <ExampleUIControlEnum options="html,richText" default="html" />

 Render mode for tooltip.
 By default, it is set to be `'html'` so that extra DOM element is used for tooltip.
-It can also set to be `'richText'` so that the tooltip will be rendered inside Canvas (SVG rich text is not implemented yet).
+It can also set to be `'richText'` so that the tooltip will be rendered inside Canvas.
 This is very useful for environments that don't have DOM, such as Wechat applications.

 ## confine(boolean) = false